acoustic-content-samples/wchtools-cli/README.md

     wchtools pull -act

   Use the following command to pull assets, content, and types, ignoring timestamps.
 This allows you to pull these artifacts whether they were modified or not since the last successful pull or push, to or from this working directory.

-    wchtools pull -act --I
+    wchtools pull -act -I

   Use the following command to pull to a specific directory.

     wchtools pull --dir <some directory>

+  Use the following command to pull draft assets and content artifacts.

+    wchtools pull -ac --draft

+  Use the following command to pull ready AND draft assets and content artifacts.

+    wchtools pull -ac --draft --ready

   Pushing and pulling assumes the <working-directory>/<artifact-type> folder structure that was described earlier.
 You can specify a more granular folder structure when pushing or pulling web assets, content types, layouts, and layout mappings.
 By using the --path option, you can specify a path below the <working-directory>/<artifact-type>/ folder.
 For example, consider a working directory with an assets/ subfolder, and the assets folder contains its own subfolders: simpleSpa , topNav, and sideNav.